 Friends asked me to start reading blockchain/crypto white papers in 2017 because I understood business and technology.
 I was drawn to the possibilities that blockchain offered: the change in attitude from centralized to decentralized systems, the idea of sharing wealth and information, a community of open source code creators just to name a few.
-I jumped two feet in and have leverage my skills in the new environment.
+I jumped two feet in and have leveraged my skills in the new environment.

 Bitcoin and other cryptocurrencies seem to be in the news every day.
 Why are they important for us to learn about?

 There are 2 billion unbanked individuals in the world.
 If cryptocurrency and blockchain can provide an opportunity to provide peer to peer banking for a portion of these individuals, this would be amazing.
-Financial freedom allows people to make independent decisions and life changing decisions.
-The breakdown of centralized systems and introduction of peer-to-peer systems in their place can change how our world functions.
+Financial freedom allows people to make independent decisions and life-changing decisions.
+The breakdown of centralized systems and the introduction of peer-to-peer systems in their place can change how our world functions.
 Blockchain and cryptocurrency is a global phenomenon with only around a small portion occurring in the United States.

 Does blockchain have applications beyond cryptocurrencies?